 This broken promise is closely related to the broken promise in regard to the powers to compel documents and witnesses.
 In order to make a determination of fact, which can be reported publicly with confidence, that a company is in fact responsible for having caused, or contributed to, a human rights harm, an Ombudsperson may require access to critical company documents or testimony in a case.
 Only if an Ombudsperson can be confident in its assessment that a company has caused or contributed to a human rights harm will that Ombudsperson be able to recommend that the Government of Canada deny or withdraw trade advocacy support and future Export Development Canada financial support from a company on the basis of having caused or contributed to a human rights abuse.

 By creating an advisor to the Minister under the Public Service Employment Act, and by stating in the Order in Council mandate that all reports prepared by the advisor to the Minister must first be provided to the Minister of International Trade before they are published,the Government of Canada has not created an independent Ombudsperson, but rather a public servant that will always act in consideration of whether the Minister will approve of the text provided.
 As ministers are subject to being lobbied by the very companies under investigation this requirement works against independence of the advisor to the Minister.
-It should be noted that the former much-critiqued CSR Counsellor was under the same orders to first provide reports to Ministers before they would become public.
+It should be noted that the former Office of the Extractive Sector Corporate Social Responsibility Counsellor (CSR Counsellor) was under the same orders to first provide reports to Ministers before they would become public.

-Furthermore, when the advisor to the Minister’s report concerns companies in the mining, oil or gas sectors, the report must also first be provided the Minister of Natural Resources.
+Furthermore, when the report in question concerns companies in the mining, oil or gas sectors, the report must also first be provided the Minister of Natural Resources.
 There is no explanation provided for why two ministers must first see reports concerning mining, oil and gas companies, but not companies in the garment sector.
 This plainly speaks to the excessive influence the extractive sector has in Canadian politics and to the success of its lobbying power.

 Why does the “advisor to the Minister” suddenly look so much like the ineffective former CSR Counsellor and discredited National Contact Point (NCP)?